CREATE QUEUE v14

 CREATE QUEUE command allows a database superuser or any user with the system-defined

-aq_administrator_role privilege to create a new queue in the current database.
+aq_administrator_role privilege to create a queue in the current database.

 If the name of the queue is schema-qualified, the queue is created in the specified schema.
-If a schema is not included in the
+If the

-CREATE QUEUE command, the queue is created in the current schema.
-A queue may only be created in the schema in which the queue table resides.
-The name of the queue must be unique from the name of any other queue in the same schema.
+CREATE QUEUE command doesn't include a schema, the queue is created in the current schema.
+You can create a queue only in the schema where the queue table resides.
+The name of the queue must be unique among queues in the same schema.

 DROP QUEUE to remove a queue.

-The name (optionally schema-qualified) of the queue to be created.
+The name (optionally schema-qualified) of the queue to create.

 The name of the queue table with which this queue is associated.

-The name of any options that will be associated with the new queue, and the corresponding value for the option.
+The name of any options to associate with the new queue and the corresponding value for the option.
 If the call to

-CREATE QUEUE includes duplicate option names, the server will return an error.
+CREATE QUEUE includes duplicate option names, the server returns an error.
 The following values are accepted:

-DOUBLE PRECISIONvalue that specifies the number of seconds that a message will be saved in the queue table after dequeueing.
+RETENTION— A double-precision value that specifies the number of seconds to save a message in the queue table after dequeueing.

-work_order that is associated with a queue table named
+work_order that's associated with a queue table named

-The server will allow 5 attempts to remove a message from the queue, and enforce a retry delay of 2 seconds between attempts.
+The server allows 5 attempts to remove a message from the queue and enforces a retry delay of 2 seconds between attempts.